Rosyth Dockyard: Today

-Today a Ministry of Defence site is based at the former dockyard, MoD Caledonia which holds a small naval garrison.
-It is due to close by/in 2022.

-Babcock currently building the type 31 frigates at rosyth.
+Today, a Ministry of Defence site is based at the former dockyard, MoD Caledonia, which holds a small naval garrison.
+It was due to close by/in 2022, but its future has now been assured.
+Babcock are currently building the type 31 frigates at the dockyard.

 Administration of the dockyard

 The admiral-superintendent was the Royal Navy officer in command of a larger Naval Dockyard.
 The appointment of admiral-superintendents (or their junior equivalents) dates from 1832 when the Admiralty took charge of the Royal Dockyards.
 Prior to this larger dockyards were overseen by a commissioner who represented the Navy Board.